IE-482-582/final-project-Veerendra-Grandhi/README.md

 ## What did you learn from this project?

-*For example, what concepts from class do you now have a solid understanding of?
+*What concepts from class do you now have a solid understanding of?
 What new techniques did you learn?*
+- Importing multiple robots into a custom created gazebo world.
+- Using Odometry and Twist topic to move the robot for fixed length or fixed angle.

-*Also, what challenges did you face, and how did you overcome these?
+*What challenges did you face, and how did you overcome these?
 Be specific.*
+- The code is supposed to find empty space and move an "adjacent" turtlebot to make space for retrieving our target turtlebot.
+For this, we should publish to a robot by locating it in the co-ordinate frame.
+But publishing command is linked with a topic, ex: /robot5/cmd_vel_mux/teleop.
+We can't publish to any robot by just saying "Any robot at (x,y) to move".
+- So, I created a 2D matrix of 3 x 3 with numbers as that of robot indexes.
+While solving this matrix, all the moves that led to retrieval of target are recorded into a new matrix.
+This matrix is named command matrix, it is list of elements of form (robot index, direction of move).
+Ex: (4, left).
+The command matrix is "fed" to move method which implented all these steps on turtlebots.

 ---